-4. High voltage test [See Guidance]
+4. High voltage test (2024) [See Guidance]

-Switchboards with all components are to withstand the high voltage by applying the following voltage at commercial frequency for 1 minute between all current-carrying parts connected together and earth and between current-carrying parts of opposite polarity of phase.
+(1) Switchboards with all components are to withstand the high voltage by applying the following voltage at commercial frequency for 1 minute between all current-carrying parts connected to-gether and earth and between current-carrying parts of opposite polarity of phase.
 Instruments and auxiliary apparatus may be disconnected during the highvoltage test:

-Rated voltage up to 60 V: 500 V
+Rated voltage up to 60 V \div 500 V

 Rated voltage exceeding 60 V : 1,000 V + twice the rated voltage (min.
-1,500 V)
+1,500 V) [See Guidance] (2) The high voltage tests of high voltage switchboards are to comply with 1506.
+4.

-Immediately after high voltage test, the insulation resistance between all current-carrying parts connected and earth and between current-carrying parts of opposite polarity or phase is not to be less than 1 $\mathrm{M}\Omega$ when tested with a direct current voltage of at least 500 volts.
+Immediately after high voltage test, the insulation resistance between all current-carrying parts connected and earth and between current-carrying parts of opposite polarity or phase is not to be less than 1 M Ω when tested with a direct current voltage of at least 500 volts.